Sean Chu

-Sean Wen-Hsiang Chu (born 1962 or 1963) is a municipal politician who currently serves as councillor of Ward 4 in Calgary, Alberta.
+Sean Wen-Hsiang Chu (born 1962 or 1963) is a municipal politician who served as councillor of Ward 4 in Calgary, Alberta, Canada.
 He was elected in the 2013 municipal election.
+He did not seek re-election in the 2025 municipal election.

 Electoral record

 Chu first entered Canadian politics in 2008 with an unsuccessful run to represent Calgary Buffalo at the provincial level.
 Running as a member of the PC party, Chu finished second.

 His next attempt at office was an unsuccessful run to represent Ward 4 in 2010.
 During that election, he came in second to Gael MacLeod with 21% of the vote, to her 25%.

 2013 municipal election

 Chu was elected to represent Ward 4 by capturing 43% of the votes, defeating incumbent Gael MacLeod, who took 40%.